 EU Policy Making

-Packed with interactive seminars and study visits, this programme attracts students and young professionals who wish to broaden their knowledge of the European institutions, European law and the European decision-making process in general.
+Packed with interactive seminars and study visits, this summer programme attracts students and young professionals who wish to broaden their knowledge of the European institutions, European law and the European decision-making process in general.

 The first week of the summer school takes place in Brussels and reviews the main EU institutions and decision-making procedures, while theoretically exploring questions of governance, participation and legitimacy.
 During the second week students learn more about EU foreign relations, while enjoying the beautiful city of Vienna.

 New to our programme in 2017 is an empirical focus on one current policy issue.
 This year, Brexit is in the spotlight, as we invite experts to shed light on the consequences of the UK’s departure from the EU.
 Students will take active part through the production of a news item on Brexit.

 The Summer School corresponds to 5 ECTS.
 It is also part of the Postgraduate Certificate in EU Policy Making.
 This certificate is equivalent to 25 ECTS credits and provides an even better insight in the different EU policy areas.